 At full production, the underground mine is expected to produce 95,000 tonnes of ore daily.

-Resolution Copper will rely on a technique called block caving to extract the deposit that lies over 2,000 metres deep.
+Resolution Copper will rely on a technique called block caving to extract the deposit that lies more than 2,000 metres deep.
 This technique uses gravity to help extract the ore and is the most viable way to recover the resource.

-In 2019, the project achieved an important milestone – the release of the Draft Environmental Impact Statement (DEIS) by the US Forest Service (USFS).
+In 2019, the project achieved a significant milestone – the release of the Draft Environmental Impact Statement (DEIS) by the US Forest Service (USFS).
 The DEIS reflects years of extensive engagement with the local community and thorough study by the USFS.
-In anticipation of the Final EIS, Resolution Copper will continue underground development, conduct extensive drilling and orebody testing, plus maintain the permitting and public engagement process.
+In anticipation of the final EIS, Resolution Copper will continue underground development, conduct extensive drilling and orebody testing, plus maintain the permitting and public engagement process.

 We are conducting cultural heritage surveys with the Traditional Owners and preliminary technical studies have begun, including environmental baseline studies, geotechnical and metallurgical test work.